 - 6.13 Reporting Requirements - An annual report shall be completed by all permit holders and submitted to the district no later than January 15th of each year.
 Annual reporting shall consist of supporting documentation of all pretreatment equipment and/or processes used, maintenance performed, including pumping, haul off, physical inspection, repairs, sample analyses of characteristics of waste, flow measurements, and any other information required by the District or specified on the Permit. - 6.14 Best Management Practices (BMPs) The Owner/Applicant is to develop and incorporate best management practices (BMPs) for their facility to minimize the required maintenance to pretreatment or other facilities required by the Permit as well as protect the District's waste treatment facilities, water quality, and sewage sludge.
 Some examples of BMPs are as follows: - a) All chemicals must be stored in a manner, method and location that ensure that there is no threat of discharge to the public sewer. - b) Ensure employees do not pour chemicals down sinks, toilets, or floor drains. - c) Hire a certified waste hauler to properly dispose of spent waste. - d) Properly label chemicals. - e) Develop a spill procedure and ensure employees are properly trained. - f) Develop a pest management plan to manage/limit pesticides used. - g) Limit irrigation run off. - 6.15 Charges/Fees The District, by Ordinance and under the authority of the District Rules, Regulations and Ordinances as may be amended from time to time, will establish fees and charges required for implementation of the District's Sewer Ordinance and specifically addressing this Section.
-Payment of all required fees must be received prior to any initial application, issuance, renewal or modification of an Industrial Waste Discharge Permit. - 6.16 Enforcement Noncompliance Failure to comply with requirements set by the Districts Rules, Regulations and Ordinance or conditions of the Industrial Wastewater Discharge permit that result in a noncompliance ruling by the District shall constitute a violation of this Section.
-A notice of violation shall be issued to the property owner jointly with user of the facilities. - a) Notice of Violation A notice of violation shall set forth the nature of the violation, the requirements for achieving compliance, and a time frame in which compliance must be achieved shall be set by the District based on the nature of the violation.
+Payment of all required fees must be received prior to any initial application, issuance, renewal or modification of an Industrial Waste Discharge Permit. - 6.16 Enforcement In addition to the enforcement provisions set forth in Article XI, any person who violates any provision of this ordinance shall be liable for any and all costs, attorney fees, staff time, expert or consulting fees and other expenses incurred by the District in responding to the violations and/or enforcing this ordinance.